Breo Ellipta powder

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); blurred vision or other vision changes; chest pain; fast or irregular heartbeat; muscle pain, weakness, or cramps; nervousness; severe or persistent bone pain; severe or persistent dizziness or headache; severe or persistent nausea or vomiting; signs of infection (eg, fever, chills, cough, persistent sore throat, ear pain, increased mucus production, change in mucus color); symptoms of high blood sugar (eg, increased thirst, urination, or hunger; unusual weakness or drowsiness; confusion); tremor; unusual tiredness or weakness; white patches or sores in the mouth, or throat; worsening of COPD symptoms (eg, increased wheezing, coughing, chest tightness, shortness of breath).
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); blurred vision or other vision changes; chest pain; fast or irregular heartbeat; nervousness; severe or persistent bone pain; severe or persistent dizziness or headache; severe or persistent nausea or vomiting; signs of infection (eg, fever, chills, cough, persistent sore throat, ear pain, increased mucus production, change in mucus color); symptoms of high blood sugar (eg, increased thirst, urination, or hunger; unusual weakness or drowsiness; confusion); symptoms of low blood potassium levels (eg, irregular heartbeat; muscle pain, weakness, or cramps); tremor; unusual tiredness or weakness; white patches or sores in the mouth, or throat.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.